Moors & Cabot Inc. Sells 2,551 Shares of Enbridge Inc. (NYSE:ENB)

-Moors & Cabot Inc. cut its stake in Enbridge Inc. (NYSE:ENB – Get Rating) (TSE:ENB) by 2.1% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 119,463 shares of the pipeline company’s stock after selling 2,551 shares during the period.
-Moors & Cabot Inc.’s holdings in Enbridge were worth $4,769,000 as of its most recent SEC filing.
+Moors & Cabot Inc. decreased its position in shares of Enbridge Inc. (NYSE:ENB – Get Rating) (TSE:ENB) by 2.1% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 119,463 shares of the pipeline company’s stock after selling 2,551 shares during the quarter.
+Moors & Cabot Inc.’s holdings in Enbridge were worth $4,769,000 at the end of the most recent reporting period.

-Other institutional investors also recently modified their holdings of the company.
-AGF Investments Inc. lifted its holdings in shares of Enbridge by 3.9% during the 3rd quarter.
-AGF Investments Inc. now owns 4,146,924 shares of the pipeline company’s stock worth $165,206,000 after acquiring an additional 157,128 shares during the period.
-Orion Portfolio Solutions LLC lifted its holdings in shares of Enbridge by 33.3% during the 3rd quarter.
-Orion Portfolio Solutions LLC now owns 38,039 shares of the pipeline company’s stock worth $1,514,000 after acquiring an additional 9,498 shares during the period.
-Creative Planning lifted its holdings in shares of Enbridge by 9.3% during the 3rd quarter.
-Creative Planning now owns 131,490 shares of the pipeline company’s stock worth $5,233,000 after acquiring an additional 11,235 shares during the period.
-Viking Fund Management LLC lifted its holdings in shares of Enbridge by 2.3% during the 3rd quarter.
-Viking Fund Management LLC now owns 179,000 shares of the pipeline company’s stock worth $7,124,000 after acquiring an additional 4,000 shares during the period.
-Finally, Galibier Capital Management Ltd. lifted its holdings in shares of Enbridge by 1.9% during the 3rd quarter.
-Galibier Capital Management Ltd. now owns 785,587 shares of the pipeline company’s stock worth $31,291,000 after acquiring an additional 14,865 shares during the period.
+Several other hedge funds also recently bought and sold shares of the company.
+Homrich & Berg bought a new position in shares of Enbridge in the third quarter worth about $300,000.
+JB Capital LLC bought a new position in shares of Enbridge in the third quarter worth about $1,539,000.
+Guinness Asset Management LTD lifted its holdings in shares of Enbridge by 1.8% in the third quarter.
+Guinness Asset Management LTD now owns 272,250 shares of the pipeline company’s stock worth $10,192,000 after acquiring an additional 4,900 shares during the last quarter.
+OLD Second National Bank of Aurora lifted its holdings in shares of Enbridge by 2.0% in the third quarter.
+OLD Second National Bank of Aurora now owns 61,147 shares of the pipeline company’s stock worth $2,434,000 after acquiring an additional 1,222 shares during the last quarter.
+Finally, Kingsview Wealth Management LLC lifted its holdings in shares of Enbridge by 22.8% in the third quarter.
+Kingsview Wealth Management LLC now owns 11,400 shares of the pipeline company’s stock worth $454,000 after acquiring an additional 2,120 shares during the last quarter.
 53.80% of the stock is owned by hedge funds and other institutional investors.

-ENB has been the subject of a number of analyst reports.
-Raymond James raised their price objective on shares of Enbridge from C$53.00 to C$54.50 and gave the stock a “market perform” rating in a report on Monday, February 14th.
-Scotiabank downgraded shares of Enbridge from a “sector outperform” rating to a “sector perform” rating in a report on Monday, February 14th.
-National Bank Financial lifted their price target on shares of Enbridge from C$56.00 to C$57.00 in a report on Monday, February 14th.
-CIBC lifted their price target on shares of Enbridge from C$57.00 to C$58.00 in a report on Monday, February 14th.
-Finally, Royal Bank of Canada cut their price target on shares of Enbridge from C$61.00 to C$60.00 and set an “outperform” rating for the company in a report on Monday, November 29th.
-Seven equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat, Enbridge currently has an average rating of “Buy” and a consensus price target of $53.77.
+A number of research firms have recently commented on ENB.
+Raymond James increased their target price on shares of Enbridge from C$53.00 to C$54.50 and gave the stock a “market perform” rating in a report on Monday, February 14th.
+TD Securities increased their target price on shares of Enbridge from C$57.00 to C$59.00 in a report on Monday, February 14th.
+Tudor Pickering reiterated a “buy” rating and issued a C$54.00 price objective on shares of Enbridge in a report on Friday, November 5th.
+Royal Bank of Canada dropped their price objective on shares of Enbridge from C$61.00 to C$60.00 and set an “outperform” rating for the company in a report on Monday, November 29th.
+Finally, Morgan Stanley lowered shares of Enbridge from an “overweight” rating to an “equal weight” rating and set a $60.00 price objective for the company. in a report on Friday, January 7th.
+Seven investment analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+Based on data from MarketBeat.com, Enbridge currently has a consensus rating of “Buy” and a consensus price target of $53.77.

+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 1st.
+Stockholders of record on Tuesday, February 15th will be given a dividend of $0.673 per share.
+This represents a $2.69 annualized dividend and a dividend yield of 6.32%.
+The ex-dividend date is Monday, February 14th.
+Enbridge’s dividend payout ratio (DPR) is 119.47%.

 Enbridge, Inc engages in the provision of gas and oil businesses.
 It operates through the following segments: Liquid Pipelines, Gas Distribution & Storage, Gas Transmission & Midstream, Renewable Power Generation, and Energy Services.
 The Liquids Pipelines segment consists of common carrier and contract crude oil, natural gas liquids and refined products pipelines and terminals in Canada and U.S., including Canadian Mainline, Regional Oil Sands System, Southern Lights Pipeline, Spearhead Pipeline, Seaway Crude Pipeline interest, and other feeder pipelines.